St Agnes, Kennington Park: Worship

 St Agnes is a Church of England parish church in which worship follows the Catholic tradition.
 Mass is celebrated every weekday - except Wednesdays and Saturdays - in the Lady Chapel at 10 am, with weekly Sunday Solemn Mass and Feast days.

 Music

 St Agnes houses four instruments, including a two-manual choir organ built by N.P.
 Mander between 1960 and 1961 which is situated in the organ loft.
 There is also a harmonium from 1903 in the Lady Chapel that is used for Festal services and during Christmas.

 In May 2018, a new four-manual nave organ using a Hauptwerk set-up was installed.
 It includes 67 stops and thumb pistons on each division.
 From 2015 to 2021, the director of music at St Agnes was the composer and organist Matt Geer.

 Clergy

-Fr Paul Ensor was inducted as the Vicar at St Agnes, Kennington Park in March 2013.
+Fr.
+Robert Wright was inducted as the Vicar at St Agnes, Kennington Park in April 2023.
 The honorary Assistant Priest is Fr Simon Acland, son of the New Zealand National Party politician Sir Jack Acland.